helm/charts/incubator/openvpn/README.md

 ###Important values
 * service.externalPort: 443 - external LoadBalancer port
 * service.internalPort: 443 - port of openVPN port
 * openvpn.OVPN_NETWORK: 10.240.0.0 - Network allocated for openvpn clients (default: 10.240.0.0).
 * openvpn.OVPN_SUBNET:  255.255.0.0 - Network subnet allocated for openvpn client (default: 255.255.0.0).
 * openvpn.OVPN_PROTO: tcp - Protocol used by openvpn tcp or udp (default: tcp).
 * openvpn.OVPN_K8S_POD_NETWORK: "10.0.0.0" - Kubernetes pod network (optional).
 * openvpn.OVPN_K8S_POD_SUBNET: "255.0.0.0" - Kubernetes pod network subnet (optional).

 ####Note: As configured the chart will create a route for a large 10.0.0.0/8 network that may cause issues if that is your local network.
-If so tweak this value to something more restrictive that doesn't interfere with you network.
-We add this because kubernetes get genreate pod IPS in this range.
+If so tweak this value to something more restrictive.
+This route is added, because kubernetes genreate pods with IPs in this range.